 In 2006, as explained on the landing page, I became initiated in the Gaudiya Vaishnava tradition of bhakti yoga.
 I’m known in those circles as Ananta Rama Dasa (or Anantaram das).
-During that trip, in addition to receiving the blessings of Srila Gurudeva Bhakti Vaibhava Puri Maharaja and of my most senior gurubhai, Srila Bhakti Vichar Bishnu Maharaja, I also received the blessings of Srila Haridas Sen Babaji Maharaja (Dandabhanga sadhu) and the head pujari of the Jagannatha Temple in Puri (who addressed me in Bengali).
-In 2014, I had the great fortune of meeting Pran Krishna Das Babaji Maharaja in Radha Kunda.
+During that trip, in addition to receiving the blessings of Srila Bhakti Vaibhava Puri Maharaja, I also received the blessings of Srila Haridas Sen Babaji Maharaja (Dandabhanga sadhu) and the head pujari of the Jagannatha Temple in Puri.
+Moreover, I had the great fortune of meeting Pran Krishna Das Babaji Maharaja in Radha Kunda in 2014.

 Here’s an article I wrote in May of 2008, explaining some philosophical issues pertaining to Vaishnavism.
 It’s more for the practitioner than for the casual reader.